 - St John’s wort planting and landscaping tips

-Again, dozens of shrubs also flower in summer next to the two mentioned above:
+Again, dozens of shrubs also flower in summer in addition to the three mentioned above:

 These seem to have lost their marbles somewhat… blooming in Fall?
 Right before the winter strikes?
 Yes-sir-ee!
 And very good add it, might we add.
 Get your September, October and November blooms with these: